 Driving Without a Wing / Door Mirror

 Car wing mirrors, or door mirrors as they are mounted on doors on modern vehicles can easily be knocked off.
 Another vehicle driving too close, or someone opening their door as you drive passed can easily take a mirror off.
-Other than the inconvenience and potential financial burden, there are of course the legal implications involves for driving without a wing mirror.
-As a general rule, if a vehicle has them fitted as factory standard, they must be there and in a safe and usable condition, which is why classic cars are exempt as wing mirrors may not have been fitted originally.

 Of course, all modern cars have them fitted as standard.
 Obligatory mirrors are those that must be fitted and in working order to class a car as roadworthy, to pass and MOT and to be legal on public roads.